Point of Sale for WooCommerce turns any web browser into a cash register, allowing you to holistically manage your products, orders and customers.

 If you want to add a new customer to the order, click on the + button on the right of the customer search bar.

-You can choose whether to save this customers details or keep them as guests by clicking on the Save Customer toggle on the bottom left of the dialog box.
+You can choose whether to save the customers details or keep them as guests by clicking on the Save Customer toggle on the bottom left of the dialog box.

 To configure the required fields when adding a new customer, go to Point of Sale > Settings > Customer > Required Fields.